igmhub/LyaCoLoRe/README.md

 # LyaCoLoRe
 Code development to use CoLoRe simulations for generating simulated Lyman alpha forest spectra

+## Install
+You only need to include LyaCoLoRe/py in your PYTHONPATH, with something like: export PYTHONPATH=$PYTHONPATH:$HOME/Programs/igmhub/LyaCoLoRe/py

+## Examples
 You can find some examples under example_scripts/.
 Specifically, the examples available are:

  - plot_delta_picca.ipynb